rz998/amath584/README.md

 # amath584
-Codes, homework solutions and resources for AMATH 584 taken at University of Washington Autumn 2020.
+Codes, homework solutions and resources for AMATH 584 Applied Linear Algebra taken at UW Autumn 2020.